Prelude to the Mascot Trilogy – Book Three

 Quade stared after Akira for a second before glancing at the door.
 He smiled.
 “Donica.”

-Donte was the first to reach his sister.
+Donte was the first to reach his twin sister.
 They wrapped their arms around each other, smiling and hugging each other.
 Donte gazed down at her.
 “I’m so glad you got to come!”

 He released her and offered a palm to Chait.
 “Welcome.
 Thank you so much for taking the time out of your busy schedule to attend, Monomi.”